mraess/health_comparison/README.md

 1) The data are very messy, and a lot of wrangling had to be done before I could make the first plot
 2) The first data set to go on the app contains roughly 69,000 hospitals in the US with numbers of hospital related infections by surgical/medical procedure.

+First preliminary visualization is working.
+The next step is to implement a leaflet-map which then shows the hospitals after subsetting.

 More to come soon...

 I do **not** own any of the data.
 However, they are publicly available at: